METRONET Latest Updates

 Property pre-condition surveys

-The State Government is offering free property condition surveys for all property owners within 100m of the rail line (properties on either side of the yellow lines marked on the maps below) as part of the METRONET Victoria Park-Canning Level Crossing Removal Project.
+The State Government is offering free property condition surveys for all property owners within 100m of the rail line (properties within the yellow lines marked on the maps below may be eligible) as part of the METRONET Victoria Park-Canning Level Crossing Removal Project.

 McDonald Surveys will conduct the survey to document your property's pre-construction condition as the project prepares for major works to begin later this year.
 If you haven't received a letter or need to make a survey booking, contact McDonald Surveys at 08 9353 6140.